aminmb2800/Machine-Learning-Per-Title-Encoding/README.md

 ## Dependency

-The code is base on our Data_set so you just need to modify code a bit.
+The code is base on my Data_set so you just need to modify code a bit.